cevek/ttypescript/README.md

 import * as watchGuard from 'ttypescript/lib/watchGuard'
 ```

-In command line, instead of tsc and tsserver, use ttsc and ttsserver wrappers.
+Instead of tsc and tsserver, use ttsc and ttsserver wrappers.
 This wrappers try to use locally installed typescript first.

 No version lock-ins - typescript used as peer dependency.